Endava-Sofia/fe-code-guidelines/guidelines/ecmascript.md

 userDefined.includes(value);

 str.includes('example');

-// The two methods have different parameters. declare const mismatchExample: {
-  indexOf(x: unknown, fromIndex?: number): number;
-  includes(x: unknown): boolean;
-};
-mismatchExample.indexOf(value) >= 0;
 ```

 It's also a good idea to use `Array#includes` method when you have an `if` condition where you check if a value matches a multiple set of values instead of chaining multiple boolean conditions with `&&` logical operator.

-> This preference can be enforced with an existing ESLint rule in your project
+> This preference can be enforced with an existing ESLint rule in your project: <https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/docs/rules/prefer-includes.md>

 ## Prefer `async/await` everywhere (no await in loops though)